Process specification

-Process Specification is a generic term for the specification of a process.
+Process Specification is a business term for the specification of a process.
 It is not unique to business activity, but can be applied to any organizational activity.

 Within some structured methods, the capitalized term Process Specification refers to a description of the procedure to be followed by an actor within an elementary level business activity, as represented on a process model such as a dataflow diagram or IDEF0 model.
 A common alias is minispec, short for miniature specification.

 Use in systems development

 The process specification defines what must be done to transform inputs into outputs.
 It is a detailed set of instructions outlining a business procedure that each elementary level business activity is expected to carry out.
 Process specifications are commonly included as integral components of requirements documents in systems development.

 Techniques

 A variety of approaches can be used to produce a process specification, including: